DC Plane Crash Lawyer

 Recent Aviation Accidents in D.C., Including Military and Civilian Collisions

-Who Can Be Held Liable in a Plane Crash?
+Who is Liable in a Plane Crash?

 Countless individuals can be held liable in a plane crash.
 This may include aircraft operators, helicopter manufacturers, maintenance technicians, air traffic control, or military agencies.
 However, a prudent DC plane crash lawyer aims to maximize compensation for clients.
 Thus, at Gelb & Gelb, we target primarily the party with the most resources to cover your damages.
 This is seldom an individual but instead a government agency.
 Of course, we must prove that this defendant is also a proximate cause of your or your family’s damages.
 This requires extensive investigation.
 The legal cause of the plane collision may be pilot error, mechanical failures, weather conditions, or fuel issues.
 As the plaintiff, we must prove the defendant’s liability by a preponderance of the evidence.
 Thus, we must act quickly and thoroughly investigate the accident.

-- Speak to a DC plane crash lawyer: That should be your first step.
+- Speak to a DC Plane Crash Lawyer: That should be your first step.
 Handling this complex case alone is a mistake that could jeopardize any compensation your family receives.
 There are deadlines set by statute that apply when filing a claim against the government.
 A failure to comply with these deadlines could jeopardize your case.

-- Obtain official information: Authorities such as the National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) will investigate the incident immediately.
+- Obtain Official Information: Authorities such as the National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) will investigate the incident immediately.
 Their investigation will yield evidence vital to your claim.

 - Understand Your Legal Rights: A DC plane crash lawyer can help you understand your rights and aggressively pursue a claim.